Best Practices for Multi-Fidelity Bayesian Optimization in Materials and Molecular Research: Methods

 \subsection{Chemistry and materials design benchmarks}

 We use or adapt previously reported benchmarks for real experimental optimization problems in the chemistry domain.
 The Covalent Organic Frameworks (COFs) dataset was used in a previous work on MFBO\cite{Gantzler2023-fj}, and consists of 608 candidate COFs encoded in a 14-dimensional vector accounting for their composition and crystal structure.
-The high-fidelity simulation uses a Markov chain Monte Carlo simulation to compute the adsorption of Kr and Xe in the material, and the associated Kr/Xe selectivity.
+The high-fidelity simulation uses a grand canonical Markov chain Monte Carlo simulation to compute the adsorption of Kr and Xe in the material, and the associated Xe/Kr selectivity.
 This simulation is expensive, with an average running time of 230 minutes.
-In this case, a low-fidelity approximation of the selectivity can be obtained using Henry's law, reducing the computing time to 15 minutes, giving a $\rho$ of 0.065 for this problem.
+In this case, a low-fidelity approximation of the selectivity can be obtained using Henry's law with a classical force field, reducing the computing time to 15 minutes, giving a $\rho$ of 0.065 for this problem.

+The second benchmark is extracted from the FreeSolv library\cite{Mobley2014-xu}.
+It comprises 641 molecules, encoded using RDKit 2D-descriptors and reduced to a 10-D vector using PCA.
+The high-fidelity is the experimental free solvation energy, whereas the low-fidelity is the computed solvation energy using molecular dynamics (MD). $\rho$ is set up to 0.1 in this case, based on an estimation of the difference between running a solvation measurement and an MD simulation.

-The second benchmark is derived from the Alexandria library \cite{Ghahremanpour2018-alexandria}, and it was used in previous work on MFBO for materials discovery\cite{Fare2022-yi}.
+The last benchmark is derived from the Alexandria library \cite{Ghahremanpour2018-alexandria}, and it was used in previous work on MFBO for materials discovery\cite{Fare2022-yi}.
 It comprises 1134 molecules encoded using RDKit 2D-descriptors \cite{rdkit} and reduced to a 10-D vector using PCA.
 The high-fidelity is the experimental polarizability, whereas the low-fidelity is the computed polarizability at the Hartree-Fock 6-31G+ level of theory. $\rho$ is set up to 0.167 in this case following the previous study.

-The last benchmark is extracted from the FreeSolv library\cite{Mobley2014-xu}.
-It comprises 641 molecules, encoded using RDKit 2D-descriptors and reduced to a 10-D vector using PCA.
-The high-fidelity is the experimental free solvation energy, whereas the low-fidelity is the computed solvation energy using molecular dynamics. $\rho$ is set up to 0.1 in this case.